-Fatal and serious hemorrhagic events have occurred in patients with hematologic malignancies treated with CALQUENCE.
-Major hemorrhage (serious or Grade 3 or higher bleeding or any central nervous system bleeding) occurred in 3.0% of patients, with fatal hemorrhage occurring in 0.1% of 1029 patients exposed to CALQUENCE in clinical trials.
-Bleeding events of any grade, excluding bruising and petechiae, occurred in 22% of patients.
+Fatal and serious hemorrhagic events have occurred in patients with hematologic malignancies treated with CALQUENCE TABLETS.
+Major hemorrhage (serious or Grade 3 or higher bleeding or any central nervous system bleeding) occurred in 3.0% of patients, with fatal hemorrhage occurring in 0.1% of 1029 patients exposed to CALQUENCE TABLETS in clinical trials.
+Bleeding events of any grade, excluding bruising and petechiae, occurred in 22% of patients [see Adverse Reactions (9.1)].

-Use of antithrombotic agents concomitantly with CALQUENCE may further increase the risk of hemorrhage.
-In clinical trials, major hemorrhage occurred in 2.7% of patients taking CALQUENCE without antithrombotic agents and 3.6% of patients taking CALQUENCE with antithrombotic agents.
-Consider the risks and benefits of antithrombotic agents when co-administered with CALQUENCE.
+Use of antithrombotic agents concomitantly with CALQUENCE TABLETS may further increase the risk of hemorrhage.
+In clinical trials, major hemorrhage occurred in 2.7% of patients taking CALQUENCE TABLETS without antithrombotic agents and 3.6% of patients taking CALQUENCE TABLETS with antithrombotic agents.
+Consider the risks and benefits of antithrombotic agents when co-administered with CALQUENCE TABLETS.
 Monitor patients for signs of bleeding.

-Consider the benefit-risk of withholding CALQUENCE for 3-7 days pre- and post-surgery depending upon the type of surgery and the risk of bleeding.
+Consider the benefit-risk of withholding CALQUENCE TABLETS for 3 to 7 days pre- and post-surgery depending upon the type of surgery and the risk of bleeding.